meadowsage2016/BWSIntranetIndividualProject/README.md

 *	All: anyone can view main page: search employee directory/delivery routes (no login)
 *	Database (MySQL)
 *	Store users and roles
-*	BWS Data Base – several tables – Employee Directory-DeliveryRoutes-SubDealers-Employeeblog-LeasesPurchases
+*	BWS Data Base â€“ several tables â€“ Employee Directory-DeliveryRoutes-SubDealers-Employeeblog-LeasesPurchases

-##	Web Services or APIs
-*	Breaking news from major news sites
-*	Weather for Madison and Mineral Point

 *	Bootstrap
 *	Logging
 *	Configurable logging using Log4J.
 In production, only errors will normally be logged, but logging at a debug level can be turned on to facilitate trouble-shooting.